930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 # Project Traffic-Lights-Controller

-This document is a guide to replicate a cruise in which is controll the Traffic Lights in a cruise.
+This document is a *guide to replicate* a cruise in which it controll the Traffic Lights for bikes pedestrians and cars.

 The purpose of this project was to design, build and demonstrate the correct functioning of a traffic light cruise where cars, bicycles and pedestrians could interact without any troublesome, which meant no accidents or confusions for users